Unbiased estimators and multilevel Monte Carlo: Numerical experiments

 with $\mu=0.05$, $\kappa=5$, $\theta=0.04$, $\sigma=0.25$, and where $(B_t^{(1)},B_t^{(2)})$ are coordinates of a correlated Brownian motion with coefficient $\rho = -0.5$.
 The functional $f(s,v)=f(s)=e^{-\mu}(s-1)_+$, with expected value $\E f(S_1) = 0.10459672$ \citep{rhee-glynn,kahl-jackel}.

 The fourth model is an artificial model termed \emph{modified gBM}, which has the same volatility term as gBM but a time-dependent drift:

 and $\sigma=0.1$.
 The target functional is the mean, which was found to have an approximate expected value $\E X_1 = 1.395612139$.
-This last model is intended to have bigger $|\E Y_i - \E Y|$ than the previous examples, highlighting the differences between the new estimators over averages of independent estimators bigger; see Remark \ref{rem:eff-diff}.
+This last model is intended to have bigger $|\E Y_i - \E Y|$ than the previous examples, highlighting the differences between the new estimators and averages of independent estimators.